Efterklang: Liima

 In 2016, the members of Efterklang, along with drummer Tatu Rönkkö, formed the band Liima.
 They released their debut album, ii, on 18 March 2016.
 The album received positive reviews, earning a score of 70 on Metacritic, based on 8 reviews.

 Liima's second album, 1982, was released on 3 November 2017.

+Altid Sammen, Windflowers & Things We Have In Common

+In 2019, shortly before the COVID-19 pandemic, Efterklang returned with the album Altid Sammen, the first time they wrote and sang in Danish.

 Front man Casper Clausen released his debut solo album Better Way in January 2021.

+It was followed in 2021 by the band's Windflowers, which featured the singles 'Living Other Lives' and 'Hold Me Close When You Can'.

+In September 2024 the band released Things We Have In Common, featuring the singles 'Animated Heart', 'To A New Day' and 'Getting Reminders' with Beirut.
+In October the band went on an international tour.

 Rumraket

 Efterklang has released albums on the British/American record label The Leaf Label, but have also released material on their own record label Rumraket (the Danish word for "space rocket").
-So far, the Rumraket roster includes releases from Grizzly Bear, Amiina, Cacoy, Erik Levander, Kama Aina, Slaraffenland, Taxi Taxi!, and Canon Blue.
+The Rumraket roster includes releases from Grizzly Bear, Amiina, Cacoy, Erik Levander, Kama Aina, Slaraffenland, Taxi Taxi!, and Canon Blue.

 Efterklang has a history of working with many guest musicians on their recordings.
 They have also produced a vast number of artistic music videos by filmmakers such as Karim Ghahwagi, Tobias Stretch, Anders Morgenthaler, Carolina Melis, and Jeremiah Zagar.
 Nan Na Hvass from Hvass&Hannibal is the creator of the critically acclaimed artwork for Efterklang's One-Sided LP, Under Giant Trees, Parades, and the "Mirador" music video.